adeleke5140/portfolio-v2/src/app/blog/posts/what-i-know-so-far-about-typography.md

 ---
-title: What I know so far about typography
+title: What I know so far about Typography
 description: types make and break the web
 date: '2025-09-23'
 status: 'completed'